odensc/css-loader-minify-class/README.md

 ## Help

 Ran into a bug or just have a question?
-[Make an issue!](https://github.com/odensc/css-loader-minify-class/issues)
+[Create a new issue!](https://github.com/odensc/css-loader-minify-class/issues)